igorw/whitespace-php/README.md

-Here is a basic example of a hello world program, running inside a whitespace interpreter (that is written in whitespace), running again in that same whitespace interpreter (that is still written in whitespace), running in this whitespace interpreter (that is written in PHP):
+Here is a basic example of a hello world program, running inside a whitespace interpreter (that is written in whitespace), running again in that same whitespace interpreter (that is still written in whitespace), running in this whitespace interpreter (that is written in PHP).

     $ (cat examples/wsinterws.ws; cat examples/hworld.ws; echo -ne "\n\n\nquit\n\n\n") | hhvm bin/interpreter examples/wsinterws.ws
     stty: standard input: Inappropriate ioctl for device